 The state can also upgrade battery charges to an aggravated standard when the accused “intentionally or knowingly causes great bodily harm, permanent disability, or permanent disfigurement; or uses a deadly weapon.”
 The possible penalty for an aggravated battery, which is a second degree felony, increased to a maximum of 15 years imprisonment.

 Regardless of what level of assault and/or battery charges you are facing, an experienced lawyer can mount a viable defense.
 He or she may question the reliability of witnesses or accusing parties.
-Your lawyer may also argue that the aggravated classification is improper and should be reduced.
+Your criminal lawyer may also argue that the aggravated classification is improper and should be reduced.